librenms/librenms/doc/Extensions/Plugin-System.md

 Plugins in version 2 need to be installed into app/Plugins

->Note: Plugins are disabled when the have an error, to show errors instead set plugins.show_errors
+>Note: Plugins are disabled when the have an error, to show errors instead, set plugins.show_errors:
+`lnms config:set plugins.show_errors  true`

 The structure of a plugin is follows:

 ```
 app/Plugins
-            /PluginName
+            /PluginName (mandatory)
                        /DeviceOverview.php
                        /Menu.php
                        /Page.php
                        /PortTab.php
                        /Settings.php
-                       /resources/views
+                       /ResourceAccessor.php
+                       /resources/views (mandatory depending if the matching class above requires it)
                                        /device-overview.blade.php
                                        /menu.blade.php
                                        /page.blade.php